-Fair work practices in procurement
+Fair work and procurement

 We believe that a supplier's approach to fair work practices, including paying the real Living Wage, can have a positive impact on the quality of goods, works and services in a public contract.

-Living Wage as a requirement in procurement
+*Real Living Wage as a requirement in procurement

-The real Living Wage is a rate of pay which is enough to ensure that those receiving it can have an acceptable standard of living.
+The real Living Wage is a rate of pay that is enough to ensure that those receiving it can have an acceptable standard of living.
 The Scottish Government believes that all workers regardless of age and status should be paid at least the real Living Wage.

 Fair work procurement guidance